MONDAY July 15, 2013 ~ THE ADVENTURE BEGINS. UM, WAIT. HOLD THAT THOUGHT.

 1:00 a.m.
 Continued driving.
 Paul was driving the U-Haul; I was following in the van.
 He had Tristan riding shotgun; I had Papa & the rest of the gang.
 The goal was to get through Calgary at night, so as to avoid daytime traffic.
 Fabulous.
 Until . . .

 2:00 a.m.
-I saw a spark shoot out from under the trailer behind the U-Haul.
+I saw sparks shoot out from under the trailer behind the U-Haul.
 Then I saw more sparks.
 Almost continuous sparks.
-Called Paul & told him what I was seeing.
+Called Paul & told him was sparkling.
 He’d just started to feel something “off,” and was trying to figure out what it was.
 He pulled over onto a wide shoulder, just past an off ramp.
-The trailer has two wheels, in the center (one in front of the other), on each side.
-The front right one was absolutely shredded.
-As in, hanging from the rim in ribbons.
+The trailer was one of those with two wheels, centered (one in front of the other) on each side.
+The front right one was absolutely shredded—as in hanging from the rim in ribbons.
 And there was no spare.
 Oh boy.
 We could see a Comfort Inn just down the off ramp, the start of which was behind us about 100 yards.
 If they could just get it off the freeway, and down to the hotel.
 Paul, Papa, Tristan, and Aidan grabbed headlamps, wood blocks, and some straps and went to work.
-They had to use the jack from our van, and, as is prone to be in a situation like this, it wouldn’t work.
+They had to use the jack from our van, and, as is prone to happen in a situation like this, it wouldn’t work.
 At all.
 (Incidentally, we have had to have this jack replaced before by Chevy.
 We love Chevy.
 But that’s another story.)
 As they strapped and shimmed and finagled, trying to get the axle high enough to not damage the rim for the drive down to the hotel, a police cruiser pulled in behind us.
 The officer was very friendly and as helpful as possible.

 2:20 a.m.
-I called U-Haul’s roadside assistance number, and the officer helped me communicate our location to a somewhat taciturn U-Haul associate.
+I called U-Haul’s roadside assistance number, and the officer helped me communicate our location to a somewhat-taciturn U-Haul associate.
 I figured she probably expected me to be grumpy, so I made an extra attempt to be sweet, to communicate clearly, and to even joke a bit with her.
 She had no sense of humor.
 Whatsoever.
 Granted, I may not have been as funny as I thought I was, but come on.
-When you’re dealing with a broken-down customer, at 2:30 in the morning, 1500 miles into a 3000 mile road trip, be a tad friendly.
+When you’re dealing with a broken-down customer, at 2:30 in the morning, 1500 miles into a 3200 mile road trip, be a tad friendly.
 It helps.
 I may have been a tad slap happy, but at least I wasn’t cussing her out.
-Anyway… The Unfriendly U-Haul Lady told me she had my location on a map, and she’d call me back within 30 minutes to tell me when to expect a repair technician.
+Anyway . . . the Unfriendly U-Haul Lady told me she had pinpointed my location on a map, and she’d call me back within 30 minutes to tell me when to expect a repair technician.
 Wonderful.
 The menfolk kept tinkering, the officer bid us adieu, and we waited.
 And waited.
 And waited.

 5:30 a.m.
 Paul went inside just as Papa called for directions.
 Paul finished checking us in, and Papa pulled up just as we were hauling kids and bags and a dog out of the van.
 Not only did Acclaim have side-by-side rooms for us, they gave us a “day rate” of almost half price.
 We had the rooms until 3:00 p.m.
 And they were really nice rooms.
 Jets-in-the-shower nice.